Everything You Need to Know About Logo File Formats

 Some Pantone colours, such as metallic gold or vivid neon shades, also offer effects not achievable with CMYK printing.

-If you want to learn more about colours in branding, you might enjoy my article on how to create a unique brand colour palette.
+If you want to learn more about colours in branding, you might enjoy my article on creating a unique brand colour palette.

 Who Needs Which File Format?

-As you see, logo file formats are a complex topic.
-Different people working on your brand will need different files and settings from you.
+Different people working on your brand will need different logo file formats.

 To make it easy for you, here is a quick overview of who needs which file format: